-2.1.3 Identification Tags
+2.1.3 Identification Tags Revised 7/1/18

-- 2.1.3.1 Except for secondary use withdrawal facilities, a permanent identification tag will be issued for each withdrawal facility which is included in a consumptive use permit.
+- 2.1.3.1 A permanent identification tag will be issued for each withdrawal facility which is included in a consumptive use permit.
 The tag must be attached to the withdrawal facility. - 2.1.3.2 The purpose of having these tags is to assist the District in its monitoring and enforcement efforts, particularly during periods of water shortage.